-There are various grants that a single mother can avail of.
-However, note that these grants are not exclusively for single mothers but also for other citizens, who meet the eligibility criteria of those specific grants.
+There are various grants available to single mothers.
+However, note that these grants are not exclusively for single mothers but also for other citizens who meet the eligibility criteria of those specific grants.

 If you are eligible for the grant, you might want to know how to apply for it.